LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 instance of the type.
-If a person type was created then it could contain data members for the first and last name of the person, his/her birthdate, social security number, address, etc. Just as every individual has his own values for these items, so would every instatiated object.
+If a person type was created then it could contain data members for the first and last name of the person, his/her birthdate, social security number, address, etc. Just as every individual has his own values for these items, so would every instantiated object.

 The following example type implementation shows several different methods for defining data members.
 These methods can be mixed and matched in a single type